DrOncogene/simple_shell/README.md

 # SIMPLE SHELL PROJECT

-## NAME
+#### NAME
 **simple_shell** - a command line interpreter that take commands and execute them

-## SYNOPSIS
+#### SYNOPSIS
 Interactive mode
 : simple_shell

 Non-interactive mode
 : commands [...] | simple_shell
 : simple_shell [filename]

-## DESCRIPTION
+#### DESCRIPTION
 simple_shell is a simple command line interpreter that works both in interactive and none interactive mode.

 In the interactive mode, the shell request of input and run the commands entered.

-Output of other programs can be piped to it or it can be passed a file containing lines of commands which it excute by line until end of file is reached and the shell exits.
+In the non-interactive mode, output of other programs can be piped to it or it can be passed a file containing lines of commands which it excute by line until end of file is reached and the shell exits.

-## BUILT-IN COMMANDS
+#### BUILT-IN COMMANDS
 **exit [STATUS]**
 : exits the shell, returning the integer STATUS to the parent process, if provided, or 0 if not.